-IPR and related issues should be considered when preparing the proposal, since the Rules for Participation state that one of the evaluation criteria in the Cooperation and Capacities Programmes relates to the "the potential impact through the development, dissemination and use of project results" (Article 15 RfP).
+IPR and related issues should be considered when preparing a proposal, since the Rules for Participation state that one of the evaluation criteria in the Cooperation and Capacities Programmes relates to the "the potential impact through the development, dissemination and use of project results" (Article 15 RfP).
+Therefore, the inclusion of an appropriate plan for the use and dissemination will contribute to receiving a positive evaluation of the proposal.